Unicorn-K8s/unicorn-docker/README.md

-# Unofficial Docker container for [UnicornLoadBalancer](https://github.com/UnicornTranscoder/UnicornLoadBalancer)
+# Unofficial Docker container for [UnicornLoadBalancer](https://github.com/UnicornTranscoder/UnicornLoadBalancer) and forked from [magn2o's repo](https://github.com/magn2o/unicorn-docker) for use in the [UnicornTranscoder Helm Chart](https://github.com/Unicorn-K8s/UnicornTrancoder-chart)

-I created these containers in an effort to make deploying [UnicornTranscoder](https://github.com/UnicornTranscoder) quick and painless in a docker environment.
+I created these containers in an effort to make deploying [UnicornTranscoder](https://github.com/UnicornTranscoder) quick and painless in a docker/k8s environment.
 The unicorn-loadbalancer container includes both UnicornLoadBalancer *as well as* UnicornFFMPEG.
-In addition to this container, you will also need at least one instance of [unicorn-transcoder](https://hub.docker.com/r/magn2o/unicorn-transcoder).
+In addition to this container, you will also need at least one instance of [unicorn-transcoder](https://hub.docker.com/r/donicrosby/unicorn-transcoder).

-# magn2o/unicorn-loadbalancer
+# donicrosby/unicorn-loadbalancer

 Ideally, this container should be used behind a reverse SSL proxy.

 ## Usage

-It is strongly advised to use this within a proper [docker-compose](https://github.com/magn2o/unicorn-docker/blob/master/docker-compose.yml.template) configuration.
+It is strongly advised to use this within a proper [docker-compose](https://github.com/Unicorn-K8s/unicorn-docker/blob/master/docker-compose.yml.template) configuration.
 However, should you wish to do things the hard way, please see below:

 **Note**: You will want to ensure that you have a Plex container already configured and running before launching a load balancer.